 More problematic though is that since these controls will not work in a public cloud providers infrastructure, people who develop a security architecture that starts with a private cloud deployment will often be locked into that private cloud environment, and limit their portability to other public or even different private cloud architectures.

-Rake Narang: What are the primary concerns of PCI in the cloud?
+Info Security PG: What are the primary concerns of PCI in the cloud?
 Is it possible for companies to truly achieve PCI compliance in the cloud?

 Rand Wacker: Cloud-based environments introduce new PCI DSS compliance concerns, and many retailers incorrectly believe that their cloud hosting provider’s compliance carries over to them.
 This is a popular misconception.
 In actuality, the provider is only responsible for the portion of the infrastructure that they control.

 Most cloud service providers will accept responsibility for ensuring that their infrastructure is PCI compliant from the physical equipment up to, and including, the virtualization hypervisor software.
 Customers are usually responsible for the security of the cloud server instance operating system, applications, data and client communications.
 This shared responsibility for compliance means that users and providers must work together to achieve continuous PCI compliance.

 With recent guidance updates from the PCI Council on public cloud computing, it is clear that PCI compliance in public IaaS providers is indeed possible, but customers will need to re-think where a number of their controls are deployed, and what new technologies may be required in order to ensure that they can continue to use cloud resources in the dynamic and automated way that brings them the benefit of business agility.